Trauma Therapy For Addiction Recovery

 Trauma therapy is a set of strategies that are used to help PTSD sufferers cope with the emotional and psychological effects of traumatic events.
 There are several stages before one undergoes trauma therapy.
 Firstly, the patient needs to go through an extensive evaluation in order to understand the type and severity of their trauma, and what kinds of treatments are suitable for them.

 The next stage would be the treatment phase, where there are several strategies applied to help patients cope with their condition.
 This can be done through several strategies such as:

-If a person suffers from both PTSD and substance abuse, the problem will be initially addressed through a medically-assisted drug detox program and rehabilitation.
-Our rehab center offers many custom-type services that can help patients recover from substance abuse as a first step to treating the psychological effects of trauma.
+If a person suffers from both PTSD and substance use disorder, the problem will be initially addressed through a medically-assisted drug detox program and rehabilitation.
+Our rehab center offers many custom-type services that can help patients recover from substance use disorder as a first step to treating the psychological effects of trauma.

 Cognitive Behavioral Therapy (CBT)